luke-sutton/Writerside-Web-Dev-Notes/topics/Creating-a-Database-Schema-Table.md

 ### Creating & Connecting to a Database

-To create a new database use CREATE DATABASE followed by the name you use to call the database -
+To create a new database use CREATE DATABASE followed by the name you wish to call the database -

 ```SQL
 CREATE DATABASE DotNetCourseDatabase
 ```

-This informs the computer that everything run after this statement is a new and separate query.

 To connect to the database you use the use statement followed by the name of the database you wish to use -

 ```SQL
 USE DotNetCourseDatabase
 ```

+### Creating a Schema

 To create a new schema use the create schema statement followed by the name for the schema -